 Products utilising this honeycomb structure technology have a wide variety of uses in many different industries including packaging and warehouse storage bins.

-Cardboard and paper-based honeycomb products, including shipping pallets, boxes and packaging, can be reusable and are 100% recyclable.
+Cardboard and paper-based honeycomb products, including warehouse storage pick bins, can be reusable and are 100% recyclable.
 These products are typically manufactured from a high proportion of recycled paper and only use water-based glues and adhesives.

 Due to the smart design of honeycomb cardboard structures the I-beam principle enables such products to be, pound for pound, stronger than steel.

-Unlike traditional wooden, steel and plastic warehouse, logistics and packaging solutions, paper-based honeycomb structures are extremely lightweight.
-This can bring about savings when it comes to reduced shipping weight without compromising on the protection of the products.
+Unlike traditional materials like wood, steel and plastic warehouse solutions, paper-based honeycomb structures are extremely lightweight.
+This can bring about savings when it comes to reduced safety issues without compromising on the protection of the products.

-If you are looking for a more sustainable and cost-effective warehouse, packaging and logistics solution for your business, contact the PALLITE™ team who will be able to advise on the best option for your needs.
+If you are looking for a more sustainable and cost-effective warehouse storage solution for your business, contact the PALLITE™ team who will be able to advise on the best option for your needs.